designsingh/informal-systems-2/_careers/administration-assistant.md

 ---
-category: Engineering
+category: Marketing
-jobTitle: Rust Engineer
+jobTitle: Administration Assistant
 groupName: Cosmos
-hiringCount: 2
+hiringCount: 1
 blurb: |
     As a Security Engineer in Cosmos, you will work with teams across the stack on rigorous and high-caliber reviews, tools, processes, and testing regimes to guarantee the quality of the software and the security of the networks that run it.
 jobType: Full Time